More chapters are coming!Notify me

 There are many tools and solutions that could be used during each of the steps of project discovery – these include workshops, questionnaires, surveys, interviews, etc.

-Project discovery – why is it often neglected?
+Project discovery phase – why is it often neglected?

 There are many reasons that companies give when refusing project discovery.
 Sometimes it’s a matter of a tight deadline, sometimes there’s a small budget, and some people think that project discovery is a luxury service and that it isn’t necessary to conduct it in every single project.
 In some cases, companies are sure they know enough and that it’s a waste of resources.